Our work

 Since SCU’s inception, we’re proud to say we’ve made significant strides in improving the lives of street-connected children.

-By leveraging the global momentum of major sporting events like the FIFA World Cup, Olympics, and Cricket World Cup, SCU has organised several Street Child World Cups and Street Child Cricket World Cups – six so far!
+By leveraging the global momentum of major sporting events like the FIFA World Cup, the Olympics, and Cricket World Cup, SCU has organised several Street Child World Cups and Street Child Cricket World Cups – six so far!
 These events bring together street-connected children from around the world to play sports, engage in arts festivals, and participate in congress sessions focused on their rights.

 But our impact also extends beyond these events.
 SCU has successfully secured hundreds of identity documents and birth registrations so far, which are crucial for accessing education, healthcare, and other essential services.
 Our initiatives also address protection from violence and advocate for gender equality, making sure we approach the support of street-connected children holistically.